 Ticket prices for Immersive Van Gogh Exhibit: Adult tickets range from $40 to $99.99, and tickets for kids ages 6 to 16 start at $29.99.
 Children younger than 6 are free.
 Admission is reserved by day and time.
 The $99.99 ticket includes priority access, flexibility to arrive up to two hours before or after the time on their tickets and specialized Van Gogh souvenirs.

 The $40 tickets are not available for all times or all days.
 As you might expect, they tend to be for during the day, on weekdays.
 For most evenings you can expect to pay $50, at least.
 There are $55 and $60 tickets as well.

 If there are discounts announced, you can bet that you’ll learn about them here!

 The installation includes the Mangeurs de pommes de terre (The Potato Eaters, 1885), the Nuit étoilée (Starry Night, 1889), Les Tournesols (Sunflowers, 1888), and La Chambre à coucher (The Bedroom, 1889), and so much more.

-Van Gogh’s work seems to be well suited for an immersive multimedia experience.
+Van Gogh’s work is well suited for an immersive multimedia experience.
 There are actually at least four other touring immersive Van Gogh experiences, including:

 - Imagine Van Gogh: The Immersive Exhibition